matheuscastro43/finiteMix/README.md

-# Demonstration of package finiteMix
+# Demonstration of package finiteMix:

 ## This notebook demonstrates many finiteMix features.